aerickt/lapwing-for-beginners/src/Chapter-03.md

 Each chapter in this series follows the same basic format: new theory and practice material introduced in subsections followed by a chapter test.
 The purpose of this test is to ensure that you have learned the material well enough.
 It is crucial that you are comfortable and well acquainted with each chapter before moving onto the next.

 Everyone's threshold of being "comfortable" differs and it is up to you to decide what this means for you.
 For some, maybe this just means reading through the chapter with a little practice.
 For others, maybe this means practising the drills for a week.
 It is completely up to you to decide when to proceed to the next chapter.
-However, if you are unsure, the "recommended completion goal" is a good starting point.

-**As this series is very new, I have not been given much feedback.
-As such, it may be possible that the recommended completion goal is entirely unrealistic for each chapter.
-Please take it with a grain of salt!**
+However, if you have no idea when you should move on, I recommend following the recommended passing requirement at the end of each chapter test.

 #### Optional briefs